 I do not recommend redeeming for gift cards, merchandise, or statement credits.
 This is because you will earn less than 1 CPP using these options.
 If cash back or gift cards are what you want, this card is probably not for you.

 The Business Gold Card doesn’t have the benefits of the Business Platinum Card.
-But Amex doesn’t leave cardholders empty handed.
-As a mid-tier travel card, the Business Gold Card includes many great benefits to make life easier when away from home.
+But it does include many great benefits to make life easier when away from home.

 This benefit is a great one to have if your luggage goes missing while traveling.
 Amex’s Baggage Insurance covers up to $500 for checked bags and $1,250 for carry-on bags.